 - I hate feeling lonely and far apart.

 - We used to have so much fun together.

-- Our lovemaking lacks emotional connection.
+- Our lovemaking lacks emotional connection and passion.

 - To avoid conflict, I do the chores myself and then feel resentful.